-A mining lease with the MERN will also be required to open the mine.
+A mining lease with the MERN will also be required to open the mine and the request has been made.
 The lease will be granted after the closure plan presented by Mason Graphite has been accepted.
-The closure plan will include a financial guarantee that will ensure the completion of the work required by the plan.

-No federal environment assessment is required.
+No federal environmental assessment is required.